0xcf/decal-web/_sections/policies.md

 ## FAQ

-### Will the DeCal be offered in the Fall 2020 semester?
+### Will the DeCal be offered in the Spring 2021 semester?
-**Yes!** Please fill out our [interest form](https://docs.google.com/forms/d/1znWVZaEIb69zExQtinJty5-bRTSovGoMlY6w-brLrGM) if you'd like to stay updated!
+There is a good chance it will!
+This will be updated to a more definitive yes or no by the end of October.

 ### How do I know which track is best for me?
 **Beginner Track** is intended for those who have little to no prior experience of